Skip to Content

 Sugar affects the heart in several ways, Dr. Chebotarev says.

-“Excess sugar adds extra calories to our diet, which are stored in the body as triglycerides,” he says.
+“Excess sugar adds extra calories to our diet.
+These are stored in the body as triglycerides,” he says.
 “High triglycerides are a risk factor for developing atherosclerosis, a narrowing, thickening, and stiffening of the arteries that can cause poor blood flow to the heart.”

 Food and drinks with added sugar also increase low-density lipoprotein levels (LDL — bad cholesterol) and decrease high-density lipoprotein levels (HDL — good cholesterol).

-While your body need cholesterol for cell development, high cholesterol levels can create fatty deposits in your blood that can block arteries over time and restrict the flow of blood to your heart, Dr. Chebotarev says.
-It can also lead to a risk of fatty deposits breaking loose and passing through the blood stream to the heart or brain, causing a heart attack or stroke.
+While your body need cholesterol for cell development, high cholesterol levels can create fatty deposits in your blood.
+This can block arteries over time and restrict the flow of blood to your heart, Dr. Chebotarev says.
+It can also lead to a risk of fatty deposits breaking loose and passing through the blood stream to the heart or brain.
+This can cause a heart attack or stroke.

-A follow-up study of descendants of the famous Boston University Framingham Heart Study noted that drinking more than 12 ounces per day of sugar-sweetened beverages is associated with a 53% higher incidence of high triglycerides and a 98% higher incidence of low HDL cholesterol (good cholesterol) compared to those who drank less than one serving per month.
+A follow-up study of descendants of the famous Boston University Framingham Heart Study looked at the effects of consuming sugar.
+It noted that drinking more than 12 ounces per day of sugar-sweetened beverages is associated with a 53% higher incidence of high triglycerides and a 98% higher incidence of low HDL cholesterol (good cholesterol) compared to those who drank less than one serving per month.

 Added sugar also contributes to chronic inflammation throughout the body, which is linked to atherosclerosis, Dr. Chebotarev says.

-“Caffeine and heart disease can be related as well, with caffeine acting as a stimulant to the heart, which can affect one’s heart rate,” he said.
+“Caffeine and heart disease can be related as well,” he says.
+“Caffeine can act as a stimulant to the heart, which can affect one’s heart rate.”

-With an estimated 70% of Americans adding sugar to their coffee, the beverage can also be a hidden source of added sugar in your diet.
+An estimated 70% of Americans add sugar to their coffee.
+This means the beverage also can be a sneaky source of added sugar in your diet.
 In addition, unfiltered coffee can raise blood cholesterol levels because of certain natural oils that coffee contains.
-This means you should limit consumption of espressos, French press and other unfiltered coffee drinks.
+People should limit consumption of espressos, French press, and other unfiltered coffee drinks.

 Reducing Sugar

-Dr. Chebotarev offered these suggestions for reducing sugar intake and improving cholesterol levels:
+Dr. Chebotarev offered these suggestions for decreasing sugar intake and improving cholesterol levels:

 • Eliminate sugar-sweetened drinks from your diet.